rp-rs/rp-hal/README.md

 ```

 ## Packages

-This git repository is organised as a [Cargo Workspace].

 There is a _Hardware Abstraction Layer_ (or HAL) crate for the RP2040 chip,
 and _Board Support Package_ crates for a number of RP2040 based PCBs.
 If you